mck23/pet_detector/README.md

 python vilkas_door.py
 :
 The script will go through a fix number of training epocs for the new classification layer, a very small number of epocs for model fine-tuning.
-Classification will then be conducted on the provided samples configured in the script. g
+Classification will then be conducted on the provided samples configured in the script.

 ## Model Architecture